5000K/5000blogs/README.md

 # <img src="./template/icon.png" width="64"/> 5000blogs

 > !
-5000blogs is nearly feature-stable, the full release will support the current templating, api and config as far as possible.
-All file operations are exclusively read-only, so the risks are minimal.
-But it still is beta software and should be handled with the expectation of downtime and potential small migrations in your custom templates and config being needed.
-We will document them.
+5000blogs is nearly feature-stable, but config and API might still change.
+In the future, there probably will be manual migrations (mostly regarding your config and template) needed towards version 1.0.
+We will help with them.
 But they will probably be needed.

 ## About
 5000blogs is a lightweight platform for blogging and publishing markdown files.